Nora Tamba writes for consumers about banking in the Philippines.

 *Remittance partners of Wells Fargo: BDO, BPI, Cebuana Lhuillier, MLhuillier

 The location of BDO branches in SM malls evidently helped speed up BDO's growth.
 Because a great number of Filipinos go to the mall often, they choose to open BDO accounts so they can bank and shop at the same time under the same roof.
-It's also very convenient for OFW families receiving remittances from abroad.
+It's also very convenient for OFW families to receive remittances from abroad.
 Certainly, it's safer withdrawing money inside the safety of the mall, including exchanging dollars, pounds or yens.

 How BDO Gives Back to the Community